TomasBoda/audio-visualiser/docs/documentation.md

 ```
 This object is then passed to the `SDL2` and is used in the `audio_callback` function that processes current audio playback and its data in real time.

-The `audio_callback` function is responsible for processing chunks of audio data in real-time.
-It is repeatedly called while the audio is being played and is used for real time audio processing. \
+The `audio_callback` function is called repeatedly during the audio playback and is responsible for processing chunks of audio data in real-time.
 ```c++
 void AudioPlayer::audio_callback(void * user_data, Uint8 * stream, int length) {
     audio_ptr audio = std::static_pointer_cast<AudioData>(*(static_cast<std::shared_ptr<void>*>(user_data)));